nmbrgts/simple-rest-api/README.md

 Existing improvements to the project:

 * The users resource has been expanded to allow for making requests to the individual user enpoint, **api/v1/users/[id]**.
 This also allows users to update or delete their accounts with POST and DELETE, respectively.
 * The Review Model has been updated to share a foreign key with the User Model to connect users to the reviews they author.
 The user and review resources have been updated to reflect this.
+Users may only update thier own reviews.
 *  The user resource provides a list of relative links to reviews written and the review resource provides a single relative link to the author's resource end point.

 Features that I would like to add:

 * Landing page for API to provide instructions and sign up form
-* Category fields for courses
+* Category and provider fields for courses
 * Up/down vote system for reviews
 * User profile and user "karma"
 * Course recommendations using Non-negative Matrix Factorization

+Other considerations:

-I would also like to eventually build a browser-side Javascript client to create a user facing website for the API.
+I like to eventually build a browser-side Javascript client to create a user facing website for the API.
 But, this is still a long ways off and I have much to learn

+Currently, all users can POST and DELETE course content.
+This is not desireable, but limiting these functions to the original creators is problematic as well.
+The best solution is an edit and approval system where users POST edits for courses and reviews for author approval.
+Edits would be stored in an inernal resource with limited access.
+Orphaned content would need special treatment, but this would fix most other possible issues.

 > Written with [StackEdit](https://stackedit.io/).